Filovent boat rental agency

 Seville Granada Seville

-Day included to discover Granada.
-Departure by coach to Granada (driving time: 3h one way and 3h... more+ return).
-You'll visit the Alhambra, the Generalife and the historic center.
-Built on three hills, with the snow-capped peaks of the Sierra Nevada as a backdrop, Granada's greatest treasure is the Alhambra.
-The last city to be reconquered by the Catholic kings in the 15th century, you'll be transported into an oriental atmosphere.
-Gastronomy, craftsmanship and architecture are all marked by its glorious past.
+Free afternoon in Seville.
+Or Optional excursion: day trip to Granada (only if booked in advance before departure, 3 hours each way by car).
+Departure by coach to Granada.
+You will visit the Alhambra, the Generalife, and the historic center.
+Built on three hills, with the snow-capped peaks of the Sierra Nevada as a backdrop, Granada reveals its most beautiful treasure, the Alhambra, as soon as you arrive.
+The last city to be reconquered by the Catholic monarchs in the 15th century, you will be transported to an oriental atmosphere.
+Gastronomy, crafts, and architecture are marked by its glorious past.
 Return by coach to Seville.

 Breakfast